-One of the most important and rewarding things that we do at Schierer & Ritchie is uniting families through family-based immigration.
+One of the most important and rewarding things that we do at Schierer & Ritchie is uniting families through our family-based immigration lawyers in Peoria IL.
 Our attorneys are well versed in American immigration law and can help you bring your family members into the United States, unifying and strengthening your family and community.

 United States immigration law permits U.S. citizens and lawful permanent residents the right to petition for their relatives to come to the United States.
 The process varies depending on the immigration status of the petitioner and the relationship with the relative.